microsoft/pxt-adafruit/docs/lessons/teach.md

 5) Complete quiz questions by following the the guided tutorials

-6) Compile the code from the tutorial onto the BBC micro:bit
+6) Compile the code from the tutorial onto the @boardname@

 7)  Distribute the challenges for additional coding through paper instructions